A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Wrapped u around it to tell a tale
 That’ll lure em into whatchu dunno’s hell
 Trynna keep em around
-While chasin’ em out like a hound its all I fuckin do
+Then chase em out like a hound its all I fuckin do
 A human catch 22